In Algebra 1, you worked with factoring the difference of two perfect squares.

 When you work with the Binomial Theorem, you will get a better understanding

-of the pattern of the coefficients in these formulas.
+of this pattern of the coefficients in these formulas.

 Remember: